SFDO-Community-Sprints/OutboundFunds/README.md

 ### Project Team Accomplishments
 !.
 Created Funding Request Role junction object
-2. Schedule GAU Expenditures code
+2. Manage GAU Expenditures code
 3.

+### Day 2 Goals:
+1. Enhanced Related lists (update in package)
+2. OBF in a box - demo org and slide deck for presentations
+3. Continue work on Manage GAU Expenditures

 ### Future Contributions (AKA what were you unable to finish at the Sprint)
 Often, it takes multiple Sprints to contribute an idea back into the Community.
 What happens at a Sprint does not stay at a Sprint!
 If someone were to contribute to this project at the next Sprint what would you want them to work on to move this project forward?<br><br>